 New Year’s resolution: I resolve to create a more motivating environment for my employees.

-Why: My team shows signs of the wear-and-tear of the past two years.
+Why: My team shows signs of the wear and tear of the past two years.
 Many of my employees seem checked out, and I’m worried about them leaving the company.
 With so much stress outside of work, I want to do what I can to make work an engaging and fulfilling space for my team.

 - Remember that each employee has different motivational needs.
-Review my Management profile to learn what motivates and demotivates each DiSC style and think how this applies to each member of my team.
+Review my Management profile to learn what motivates and demotivates each DiSC style and think about how this applies to each member of my team.